Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 6. Plasticine.

-When I collected all this, I started to create a microscope model.
-A little lower I will gradually sign all my work.
-Of course, I needed a little help from my mother and sister.
+When I collected all this, I began to create a model of the microscope.
+Below I will describe all my work step by step.
+Of course, I needed a little help from my mom and sister.

 MICROSCOPE

-REPORT on Biology of a 6th grade student
+REPORT on Biology for a 6th grade student

-For a long time, a person lived surrounded by invisible creatures, used their waste products (for example, when baking bread from sour dough, making wine and vinegar), suffered when these creatures caused illnesses or spoiled food supplies, but did not suspect their presence .
-I didn’t suspect because I didn’t see, but I didn’t see because the sizes of these micro creatures lay much below the limit of visibility that human eye.
-It is known that a person normal vision at an optimal distance (25-30 cm) can distinguish an object 0.07-0.08 mm in size in the form of a point.
-Smaller objects cannot be seen.
+For a long time, a person lived surrounded by invisible creatures, used the products of their vital activity (for example, when baking bread from sour dough, preparing wine and vinegar), suffered when these creatures caused illnesses or spoiled food supplies, but did not suspect their presence .
+I didn’t suspect it because I didn’t see it, and I didn’t see it because the size of these micro creatures was much lower than the limit of visibility that I was capable of. human eye.
+It is known that a person with normal vision at the optimal distance (25-30 cm) can distinguish an object measuring 0.07–0.08 mm in the form of a point.
+A person cannot notice smaller objects.
 This is determined by the structural features of his organ of vision.

-Approximately at the same time when the exploration of space with the help of telescopes began, the first attempts were made to reveal, with the help of lenses, the secrets of the microworld.
-So, during archaeological excavations in Ancient Babylon, biconvex lenses were found - the simplest optical devices.
-The lenses were made from polished mountain crystal.
-It can be considered that with their invention man took the first step on the way to the microworld.
+Around the same time that space exploration began with telescopes, the first attempts were made to reveal the mysteries of the microworld using lenses.
+Thus, during archaeological excavations in Ancient Babylon, biconvex lenses were found - the simplest optical instruments.
+The lenses were made from polished rock crystal We can consider that with their invention, man took the first step on the path to the microworld.

-The easiest way to magnify an image of a small object is to observe it with a magnifying glass.
+The easiest way to enlarge the image of a small object is to observe it with a magnifying glass.
 A magnifying glass is a converging lens with a small focal length (usually no more than 10 cm) inserted into the handle.

-telescope maker Galileo V 1610 In 1993, he discovered that, when wide apart, his spotting scope made it possible to greatly enlarge small objects.
-It can be considered the inventor of the microscope consisting of positive and negative lenses.
+Telescope creator Galileo V 1610 year, he discovered that when greatly extended, his telescope made it possible to greatly magnify small objects.
+It can be considered inventor of the microscope consisting of positive and negative lenses.

 A more advanced tool for observing microscopic objects is simple microscope.
-When these devices appeared, it is not known exactly.
-At the very beginning of the 17th century, several such microscopes were made by a spectacle craftsman Zacharias Jansen from Middelburg.
+It is not known exactly when these devices appeared.
+At the very beginning of the 17th century, several such microscopes were made by a spectacle maker.
+Zachariah Jansen from Middelburg.

-In the essay A. Kircher, released in 1646 year, contains a description the simplest microscope named by him "flea glass".
-It consisted of a magnifying glass embedded in a copper base, on which an object table was fixed, which served to place the object in question; at the bottom there was a flat or concave mirror, reflecting the sun's rays onto an object and thus illuminating it from below.
-The magnifying glass was moved by means of a screw to the object table until the image became distinct and clear.
+In the essay A. Kircher, published in 1646 year, contains a description a simple microscope named by him "flea glass".
+It consisted of a magnifying glass embedded in a copper base, on which an object table was mounted, which served to place the object in question; at the bottom there was a flat or concave mirror that reflected the sun's rays onto the object and thus illuminated it from below.
+The magnifying glass was moved by means of a screw to the stage until the image became clear and distinct.

-First great discoveries were just made using a simple microscope.
-In the middle of the 17th century, brilliant success was achieved by the Dutch naturalist Anthony Van Leeuwenhoek.
-For many years, Leeuwenhoek perfected himself in making tiny (sometimes less than 1 mm in diameter) biconvex lenses, which he made from a small glass ball, which in turn was obtained by melting a glass rod in a flame.
-Then this glass ball was ground on a primitive grinding machine.
-During his life, Leeuwenhoek made at least 400 such microscopes.
-One of them, kept in the University Museum in Utrecht, gives more than 300x magnification, which was a huge success for the 17th century.
+First outstanding discoveries were made just using a simple microscope.
+In the middle of the 17th century, the Dutch naturalist achieved brilliant success Anthony Van Leeuwenhoek.
+Over the years, Leeuwenhoek perfected his ability to make tiny (sometimes less than 1 mm in diameter) biconvex lenses, which he made from a small glass ball, in turn obtained by melting a glass rod in a flame.
+This glass bead was then ground using a primitive grinding machine.
+Throughout his life, Leeuwenhoek made at least 400 such microscopes.
+One of them, kept in the University Museum in Utrecht, gives more than 300 times magnification, which was a huge success for the 17th century.

-At the beginning of the 17th century, there were compound microscopes composed of two lenses.
-The inventor of such a complex microscope is not exactly known, but many facts indicate that he was a Dutchman.
-Cornelius Drebel, who lived in London and was in the service of the English King James I. In the compound microscope, there was two glasses: one - the lens - facing the object, the other - the eyepiece - facing the eye of the observer.
-In the first microscopes, a biconvex glass served as an objective, which gave a real, enlarged, but inverse image.
-This image was examined with the help of an eyepiece, which thus played the role of a magnifying glass, but only this magnifying glass served to magnify not the object itself, but its image.
+At the beginning of the 17th century there appeared compound microscopes, composed of two lenses.
+The inventor of such a complex microscope is not exactly known, but many facts indicate that he was a Dutchman Cornelius Drebel, who lived in London and was in the service of the English King James I. In a compound microscope there was two glasses: one - the lens - facing the object, the other - the eyepiece - facing the eye of the observer.
+In the first microscopes, the lens was a biconvex glass, which gave a real, magnified, but inverted image.
+This image was examined with the help of an eyepiece, which thus played the role of a magnifying glass, but only this magnifying glass served to enlarge not the object itself, but its image.

-IN 1663 microscope Drebel was improved English physicist Robert Hooke, who introduced a third lens into it, called the collective.
-This type of microscope gained great popularity, and most of the microscopes of the late 17th - first half of the 8th century were built according to its scheme.
+IN 1663 year microscope Drebel was improved English physicist Robert Hooke, who introduced a third lens into it, called the collective.
+This type of microscope gained great popularity, and most microscopes of the late 17th - first half of the 8th century were built according to its design.

 Microscope device

-A microscope is an optical instrument designed to study magnified images of micro-objects that are invisible to the naked eye.
+A microscope is an optical instrument designed to examine magnified images of micro-objects that are invisible to the naked eye.

 Main parts light microscope(Fig. 1) are a lens and an eyepiece enclosed in a cylindrical body - a tube.
-Most models designed for biological research come with three lenses with different focal lengths and a rotary mechanism designed for their quick change - a turret, often called a turret.
-The tube is located on the top of a massive stand, including the tube holder.
-Slightly below the objective (or turret with multiple objectives) is an object stage, on which slides with test samples are placed.
-Sharpness is adjusted using a coarse and fine adjustment screw, which allows you to change the position of the stage relative to the objective.
+Most models intended for biological research are equipped with three lenses with different focal lengths and a rotating mechanism designed for their quick change - a turret, often called a turret.
+The tube is located on the top of a massive tripod, which includes a tube holder.
+Just below the lens (or a turret with several lenses) there is a stage on which slides with the samples under study are mounted.
+Sharpness is adjusted using the coarse and fine adjustment screw, which allows you to change the position of the stage relative to the lens.

-In order for the sample under study to have sufficient brightness for comfortable observation, the microscopes are equipped with two more optical units (Fig. 2) - an illuminator and a condenser.
-The illuminator creates a stream of light that illuminates the test preparation.
-In classical light microscopes, the design of the illuminator (built-in or external) involves a low-voltage lamp with a thick filament, a converging lens, and a diaphragm that changes the diameter of the light spot on the sample.
-The condenser, which is a converging lens, is designed to focus the illuminator beams on the sample.
-The condenser also has an iris diaphragm (field and aperture), which controls the intensity of illumination.
+In order for the sample under study to have sufficient brightness for comfortable observation, microscopes are equipped with two more optical units (Fig. 2) - an illuminator and a condenser.
+The illuminator creates a stream of light that illuminates the drug being studied.
+In classical light microscopes, the design of the illuminator (built-in or external) involves a low-voltage lamp with a thick filament, a collecting lens and a diaphragm that changes the diameter of the light spot on the sample.
+The condenser, which is a collecting lens, is designed to focus the illuminator beams on the sample.
+The condenser also has an iris diaphragm (field and aperture), with which the light intensity is adjusted.

-When working with light-transmitting objects (liquids, thin sections of plants, etc.), they are illuminated by transmitted light - the illuminator and condenser are located under the object table.
-Opaque samples should be illuminated from the front.
-To do this, the illuminator is placed above the object stage, and its beams are directed to the object through the lens using a translucent mirror.
+When working with objects that transmit light (liquids, thin sections of plants, etc.), they are illuminated with transmitted light - the illuminator and condenser are located under the object stage.
+Opaque samples need to be illuminated from the front.
+To do this, the illuminator is placed above the object stage, and its rays are directed to the object through the lens using a translucent mirror.

-The illuminator can be passive, active (lamp), or both.
+The illuminator can be passive, active (lamp) or consist of both elements.
 The simplest microscopes do not have lamps to illuminate samples.
-Under the table they have a double-sided mirror, in which one side is flat and the other is concave.
-In daylight, if the microscope is near a window, you can get pretty good illumination using a concave mirror.
-If the microscope is in a dark room, a flat mirror and an external illuminator are used for illumination.
+Under the table they have a two-way mirror, one side of which is flat and the other is concave.
+In daylight, if the microscope is placed near a window, you can get pretty good illumination using a concave mirror.
+If the microscope is located in a dark room, a flat mirror and an external illuminator are used for illumination.

 The magnification of a microscope is equal to the product of the magnification of the objective and the eyepiece.
 With an eyepiece magnification of 10 and an objective magnification of 40, the total magnification factor is 400.
-Usually, objectives with a magnification of 4 to 100 are included in a research microscope kit.
-A typical microscope objective kit for amateur and academic research(x 4, x10 and x 40), provides magnification from 40 to 400.
+Typically, a research microscope kit includes objectives with a magnification of 4 to 100.
+A typical set of microscope lenses for amateur and educational research(x 4, x10 and x 40), provides an increase from 40 to 400.

-Resolution is another important characteristic of a microscope, which determines its quality and the clarity of the image it forms.
-The higher the resolution, the more fine details can be seen with strong increase.
-In connection with resolution, one speaks of "useful" and "useless" magnification.
-“Useful” is the maximum magnification at which the maximum image detail is provided.
-Further magnification (“useless”) is not supported by the resolution of the microscope and does not reveal new details, but it can adversely affect the clarity and contrast of the image.
-Thus, the limit of useful magnification of a light microscope is not limited overall coefficient magnification of the lens and eyepiece - it can be made as large as desired if desired - but the quality of the optical components of the microscope, that is, the resolution.
+Resolution is another important characteristic of a microscope, determining its quality and clarity of the image it forms.
+The higher the resolution, the more small details can be seen when high magnification.
+In connection with resolution, they talk about “useful” and “useless” magnification.
+“Useful” is the maximum magnification at which maximum image detail is provided.
+Further magnification (“useless”) is not supported by the resolution of the microscope and does not reveal new details, but can negatively affect the clarity and contrast of the image.
+Thus, the useful magnification limit of a light microscope is not limited overall coefficient the magnification of the lens and eyepiece - it can be made as large as desired - but by the quality of the optical components of the microscope, that is, resolution.

 The microscope includes three main functional parts: